mpuening/learn-jakartaee/README.md

 This project contains the database drivers along with an implementation of the Hikari Connection Pool that can be configured via environment variables or system properties.
-The named of the `DataSource` is `EnvironmentAwareDataSource` and is used in the projects that use a database.
+The named of the `DataSource` is `SpelConfiguredDataSource` and is used in the projects that use a database.

 ## [`learn-jakartaee-legacy-support`](./learn-jakartaee-legacy-support)